junxit/us-congress-bills-117/bill.md

       - **(ii)** assess the detection and elimination of fraud, waste, and abuse with respect to the support described in clause (i); and
       - **(iii)** submit to the appropriate congressional committees a report that includes the evaluation and assessment described in clauses (i) and (ii), respectively.
     - **(D)** *Rule of construction* Nothing in this paragraph shall be construed to limit the ability of a survivor who meets the requirements under section 345(c)(1) of the Communications Act of 1934, as added by section 4 of this Act, to participate in the designated program indefinitely if the survivor otherwise qualifies for the designated program under the rules of the designated program.
-    - **(E)** *Notification* A provider of wireless communications services that receives a line separation request pursuant to section 345 of the Communications Act of 1934, as added by section 4 of this Act, shall inform the survivor who submitted the request of—
+    - **(E)** *Notification* A covered provider that receives a line separation request pursuant to section 345 of the Communications Act of 1934, as added by section 4 of this Act, shall inform the survivor who submitted the request of—
       - **(i)** the existence of the designated program;
       - **(ii)** who qualifies to participate in the designated program under the rules adopted under subparagraph (A) that are specially applicable to survivors; and
       - **(iii)** how to participate in the designated program under the rules described in clause (ii).
   - **(3)** *Hotline calls*
     - **(A)** *In general* Not later than 180 days after the date of enactment of this Act, the Commission shall commence a rulemaking proceeding to consider whether to, and how the Commission should—
-      - **(i)** establish, and update on a monthly basis, a central database of covered hotlines to be used by providers of wireless communications services or wireline voice services; and
+      - **(i)** establish, and update on a monthly basis, a central database of covered hotlines to be used by a covered provider or a wireline provider of voice service; and
-      - **(ii)** require providers of wireless communications services or wireline voice services to omit from consumer-facing logs of calls or text messages any records of calls or text messages to covered hotlines in the central database described in clause (i), while maintaining internal records of those calls and messages.
+      - **(ii)** require a covered provider or a wireline provider of voice service to omit from consumer-facing logs of calls or text messages any records of calls or text messages to covered hotlines in the central database described in clause (i), while maintaining internal records of those calls and messages.
     - **(B)** *Considerations* The rulemaking conducted under subparagraph (A) shall include consideration of—
       - **(i)** the ability of law enforcement agencies or survivors to access a log of calls or text messages in a criminal investigation or civil proceeding;
-      - **(ii)** the ability of providers of wireless communication services or wireline voice services to—
+      - **(ii)** the ability of a covered provider or a wireline provider of voice service to—
         - **(I)** identify logs that are consumer-facing; and
         - **(II)** omit certain consumer-facing logs, while maintaining internal records of such calls and text messages; and
-      - **(iii)** any other factors associated with the implementation of clauses (i) and (ii) to protect survivors of domestic violence, including factors that may impact smaller providers.
+      - **(iii)** any other factors associated with the implementation of clauses (i) and (ii) to protect survivors, including factors that may impact smaller providers.
     - **(C)** *No effect on law enforcement* Nothing in subparagraph (A) shall be construed to—
       - **(i)** limit or otherwise affect the ability of a law enforcement agency to access a log of calls or text messages in a criminal investigation; or
       - **(ii)** alter or otherwise expand provider requirements under the Communications Assistance for Law Enforcement Act (Public Law 103–414; 108 Stat.
 4279) or the amendments made by that Act.
-    - **(D)** *Compliance* If the Commission establishes a central database through the rulemaking under subparagraph (A) and a covered provider updates its own databases to match the central database not less frequently than once every 30 days, no cause of action shall lie or be maintained in any court against the covered provider or its officers, employees, or agents for claims deriving from omission from consumer-facing logs of calls or text messages any records of calls or text messages to covered hotlines in the central database.
+    - **(D)** *Compliance* If the Commission establishes a central database through the rulemaking under subparagraph (A) and a covered provider updates its own databases to match the central database not less frequently than once every 30 days, no cause of action shall lie or be maintained in any court against the covered provider or its officers, employees, or agents for claims deriving from omission from consumer-facing logs of calls or text messages of any records of calls or text messages to covered hotlines in the central database.

 ## § 6.
 Effective date

-The requirements under section 345 of the Communications Act of 1934, as added by section 4 of this Act, shall take effect 60 days after the date on which the Federal Communications Commission adopts the rules implementing that section pursuant to section 5(b)(2) of this Act.
+The requirements under section 345 of the Communications Act of 1934, as added by section 4 of this Act, shall take effect 60 days after the date on which the Federal Communications Commission adopts the rules implementing that section pursuant to section 5(b)(1) of this Act.

 ## § 7.
 Savings clause

 Nothing in this Act or the amendments made by this Act shall be construed to abrogate, limit, or otherwise affect the provisions set forth in the Communications Assistance for Law Enforcement Act (Public Law 103–414; 108 Stat.
-4279) and the amendments made by that Act, any authority granted to the Commission pursuant to that Act or the amendments made by that Act, or any regulations promulgated by the Commission pursuant to that Act or the amendments made by that Act.
+4279) and the amendments made by that Act, any authority granted to the Federal Communications Commission pursuant to that Act or the amendments made by that Act, or any regulations promulgated by the Federal Communications Commission pursuant to that Act or the amendments made by that Act.